panzarino/mlbgame/README.md

 Arguments:
---help (-h)                     display this help menu --hide                          hides output from update script --extra (-e)                    saves the box scores and individual game stats from every game --start (-s) <MM-DD-YYYY>       date to start updating from (runs until current day)
+--help (-h)                     display this help menu --hide                          hides output from update script --more (-m)                     saves the box scores and individual game stats from every game --start (-s) <MM-DD-YYYY>       date to start updating from (runs until current day)
 ```